National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   Great.
   Thank you!
 I'll set up a time to review the results with the team next week.

-## Manuscript Preparation
+## Manuscript Preparation {#sec-story-manuscript}

 :::{.callout-note icon=false}

 ## Voice of Narrator

-After a few iterations, the analyses are complete and the team prepares for the next phase
+After a few iterations, the analyses are complete and the team prepares for the next phase.
 :::

 * **Investigator**: